MCP HubMCP Hub

 Features

-• Resource Exposure: View current directory and configuration as MCP resources.
+• Resource Exposure: View SSH connections, current directory, and configuration as MCP resources

 • Security Controls: